Estate planning overview, wills, living wills and power of attorney

-Your POA designates one or more people who have the authority to make decisions for you.
+Your durable power of attorney (POA), designates one or more people who have the authority to make decisions for you.
 You can split up duties, such as having one person make medical decisions while a different one makes financial ones in certain scenarios:

-- You are have had an accident and are unconscious.
+- You have had an accident and are unconscious.

 - You are suffering from a mental illness.